European Union Special Representative: Middle East

 Sven Koopmans has been appointed Special Representative for the Middle East peace process.
 His mandate runs from 1 May 2021 until 28 February 2023.
 Between 2017 and 2021 "he was a Member of Parliament in the Netherlands, where he was spokesperson on foreign affairs and head of delegation in the NATO Parliamentary Assembly."
 The mandate of the Special Representative is based on the EU's policy objectives regarding the Middle East peace process, which include a two-State solution with Israel and a democratic, contiguous, viable, peaceful and sovereign Palestinian State living side by side within secure and recognised borders enjoying normal relations with their neighbours in accordance with UN Security Council Resolutions 242, 338, 1397 and 1402 and the principles of the Madrid Conference.
 His mandate was extended until 28 February 2025.

 Africa

 Horn of Africa (incl. the region of Sudan)

 Annette Weber was appointed Special Representative for the Horn of Africa on 1 July 2021.
 Her mandate runs until 31 August 2022.
 Her mandate was extended until 31 August 2024.

 Sahel

-Emanuela Del Re was appointed as the Special Representative for the Sahel on 21 June 2021.
-Her mandate runs from 1 July 2021 until 31 August 2022.
-Her mandate was renewed until 31 August 2024.
+João Gomes Cravinho was appointed as the Special Representative for the Sahel on 18 November 2024, succeeding Emanuela Claudia Del Re, whose mandate started in June 2021.
+His inititial mandate will run for 21 months, until 31 August 2026.